That1Swansonator/DnD-NPCer/README.md

 Goals:

 1) Initialize the discord bot in the developer pannel.
+DONE

 2) Create a basic python program that outputs a statement to test the bot